 - The CE Program will respond in a timely and ethical manner.

 - Complaints will be reviewed by the CE Program Coordinator and the CE Advisory Committee and responded to in writing within 30 days after receipt of written complaint.

 - The written response will document the complaint/grievance and the involvement of each member of the CE Advisory Committee in the discussion and resolution of the issue; and

-- The written response will inform the complainant that if there is dissatisfaction with the CE Program's resolution, he/she may request a fair hearing for due process review or mediation by a neutral party.
+- The written response will inform the complainant that if there is a dissatisfaction with the resolution proposed by the CE Program, he/she may request a fair hearing for due process review or mediation by a neutral party.

 - A record of all written complaints/grievances and the CE Program’s written response to these are kept on file in the CE Program Office and reported to necessary CE approval boards during renewal application.
 Summary information is shared with CE Advisory Committee and utilized to improve future courses.

 CE credits are issued in the name of the registered conference attendee only.
 CE certificates include registrant's name, license number (if provided) and licensing state (if provided).

 CE credits are issued based on a registrant's participation in sessions.
 Participation in sessions is tracked electronically.